 Frequently Asked Questions

-How much does a corporate video cost in Melbourne?
+How much does a corporate video cost?

-Most professional corporate videos in Melbourne range from $3,000 to $15,000, depending on factors like filming time, crew size, editing complexity, and motion graphics.
+Most professional corporate videos range from $3,000 to $15,000, depending on factors like filming time, crew size, editing complexity, and motion graphics.
 We provide clear, itemised quotes so you can plan with confidence.

 How long should a corporate video be?